codeygallup/onTask/README.md

 ### Description

-Using MERN stack, an project management tool app, On Task, is created to help users keep track of their project progress and completion.
-Currently not running due to Herokus changes.
+Using MERN stack, a project management tool app, On Task, is created to help users keep track of their project progress and completion.
+Currently not running due to Heroku's changes.

   <p align="right"><a href="#readme-top">(Return to top)</a></p>